Guns, Girls and Gambling: Plot

 They arrive just as The Rancher does, with his $1,000,000 briefcase.
 Cindy reveals that she is The Rancher's daughter and was following John in case he found the mask.
 When The Blonde emerges from the station, The Indian attacks, but she kills him.
 She tells the rest to send John in with the briefcases, or everyone will die.

 When John enters the station, he and The Blonde embrace.
 The family that was killed in the flashback was John's.
 They had a Hopi housekeeper who hid John in the floorboards of the station and told the Apaches that he was dead.
 The Blonde is John's ex-girlfriend, who stuck around to help John get revenge for his family.

 John and The Blonde tell The Rancher and The Chief why they are doing this.
 Also, she tells them that Elvis Elvis's dying words were that he destroyed the mask when he realized he wouldn't be able to sell it.
 She tells them she will return and kill anyone who retaliates.
-She leaves, with a briefcase, with the hooker who stole John's wallet – she is actually the doctor that The Blonde left him for.
+She leaves, with a briefcase and the hooker who stole John's wallet – she is actually the doctor that The Blonde left him for.

-John leaves with his briefcase, and the mask, which wasn't really destroyed.
+John leaves with his briefcase and the mask, which wasn't really destroyed.
 John returns it to his Hopi protector from 30 years earlier, finishing the job his father had started – returning the mask to her tribe, the rightful owners.